pmachapman/VBSE/README.md

 ## Download

-You can download the executable from https://archive.azurewebsites.net/Programs/VBSE-1.3.zip
+You can download the latest version from https://github.com/pmachapman/VBSE/releases

 ## This program comes without any warranty